 Kinna returned to a life with horses after meeting her husband Gene in 2011.
-While she had trained dogs successfully for more than twenty years with mostly positive methods, she realized quickly that she needed a much deeper understanding of training to reach and help the rescue horses under Gene's care.
+She and Gene spent five years helping a local horse rescue, fostering and caring for rescue horses at their farm.
+Kinna realized she needed a much deeper understanding of training to truly help these equines.
 Both Kinna and Gene began an in-depth study of the philosophies and science of clicker training in late 2012.
 The horses responded to the positive, force-free methods and principles with true enthusiasm.
 Gene and Kinna were convinced!
 They decided that Kinna should be the first to continue on with the training.
 In July 2015, Kinna became a Karen Pryor Academy (KPA) Certified Training Partner (CTP) under the guidance of faculty member Emma Parsons.
 Gene graduated as a KPA CTP in May 2016.

 Kinna lives in the Adirondacks with her husband Gene, two border collies (Laddie and Britta), and two rescue horses (Benny and Flicka).